open-sauced/docs/docs/community/100-days-of-oss.md

 1. **Weekly X Spaces:** Join our weekly X Spaces sessions, where we discuss open source topics, share insights, and connect with like-minded individuals.
 Follow us on [X](https://twitter.com/saucedopen) to stay updated on upcoming sessions.

-2. **Community Events:** Discover a wide range of events on our [community docs page](https://docs.opensauced.pizza/community/welcome-to-the-community).
+2. **Community events:** Discover a wide range of events on our [community docs page](https://docs.opensauced.pizza/community/welcome-to-the-community).
 Whether hack days, workshops, or office hours, these events provide excellent opportunities to learn, collaborate, and find new projects to contribute to.

-3. **Weekly Contribution Opportunities:** If you're actively looking for open source projects to contribute to, check out the [weekly post](https://dev.to/bekahhw/series/23323) for new contribution opportunities.
+3. **Weekly contribution opportunities:** If you're actively looking for open source projects to contribute to, check out the [weekly post](https://dev.to/bekahhw/series/23323) for new contribution opportunities.

-4. **Weekly Office Hours:** Have questions or need help?
+4. **Weekly office hours:** Have questions or need help?
 Join us on [Discord](https://discord.gg/dXvGd8mz) during our office hours or post on our `#100DaysOfOSS` channel.
 We're here to help you succeed!

 ## Where to Start?